arvigeus/AZ-204/Topics/Entra ID.md

 ## [Application manifest](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest)

-An Azure AD application manifest configures an app's identity and attributes, facilitating OAuth authorization and user consent.
+An Entra ID application manifest configures an app's identity and attributes, facilitating OAuth authorization and user consent.
 It serves as a mechanism for updating the application object in the Microsoft identity platform.

 - `signInAudience`: